duneroadrunner/SaferCPlusPlus/README.md

         auto res8 = xscp_ra_section1_xscp_iter2 - xscp_ra_section1_xscp_iter1;
         bool res9 = (xscp_ra_section1_xscp_iter1 < xscp_ra_section1_xscp_iter2);

         /* Like non-owning scope pointers, scope sections may not be used as a function return value.
-(The returnable() function wrapper enforces this.)
+(The return_value() function wrapper enforces this.)
 Pretty much the only time you'd legitimately want to do this is when the returned section is constructed from one of the input parameters.
 Let's consider a simple example of a "first_half()" function that takes a scope section and returns a scope section spanning the first half of the